AdamMeyers/The_Termolator/README.md

 	       "false" as a value.
 If you add the legal topic, a dictionary of legal terms will be downloaded and some specialized rules will be invoked for abbreviations.
 Other topic specific features may be added in the future.
    Argument 11 If True, skip preprocessing for Foreground.
-This only comes in useful if you want to run the same Foreground with different backgrounds.
-So usually, this field should just
+This comes in useful if you want to run the same Foreground with different backgrounds or if for any reason, you have
-	       contain "False".
+	       already preprocessed the foreground file.
+So usually, this field should just contain "False".
    Argument 12 The name of the webscore file or "False".
 If this value is False and you Argument 6 is True, a dictionary of webscore results are stored in a file that combines $4 with a file type of